-The building proposed operates a system with manure removal systems removing manure twice per week.
-When manure is removed from the unit twice per week it will go to one of two covered manure stores already in situ on farm.
-These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof and concrete floors.
+The building proposed operates a single tier system within the unit removing manure at the end of the production cycle.
+When manure is removed from the unit at the end of cycle it will go to one of two covered manure stores already in situ on farm.

 The birds are Free Range and have an opportunity each day to exit the building and enter onto the designated ranging ground.
-The birds will exit the building using pop holes which are included in the design of the building.
+The birds will exit the building using pop holes which are included in the design of the building and are displayed below on an example photograph.